Cranberry Cake

 Preheat your oven to 350F.
 Line the bottom of a 10-inch springform pan with parchment paper.
 Butter the sides of the pan.

-Beat the eggs yokes and sugar together until very pale with added volume.
-This will take around 5 minutes.
+Beat the eggs yokes and sugar together.
 Add the softened butter, sour cream, vanilla, and almond extract if using.
 Beat for another 2 minutes until it’s smooth and silky.

 Fold in the gluten-free flour, almond flour, and salt gently with a spatula.